hummingbot/hummingbot-site/docs/installation/deploy.md

 git clone https://github.com/hummingbot/deploy-examples
 ```

-!!! tip "Read the READMEs!"
-    Make sure to carefully go over the README files in each Deploy Examples folder, which contain instructions on how to use them.
+Make sure to carefully go over the README files in each sub-folder in the repo, which contain instructions on how to use them.

 ## Bash Scripts

-The scripts located in the [bash_scripts](https://github.com/hummingbot/deploy-examples/tree/main/bash_scripts) directory help you install Hummingbot and Hummingbot Gateway using Docker.
+The scripts located in the [/bash_scripts](https://github.com/hummingbot/deploy-examples/tree/main/bash_scripts) directory help you install Hummingbot and Hummingbot Gateway using Docker.

+Here's the section in the video that shows you how to use them:

+<iframe style="width:100%; min-height:400px;" src="https://www.youtube.com/embed/VzmJuJ0D0c8?start=142" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Read the [instructions](https://github.com/hummingbot/deploy-examples/tree/main/bash_scripts) in the README to understand how to use each script:
+Read the [README](https://github.com/hummingbot/deploy-examples/tree/main/bash_scripts) to understand how to use each script:

 - `hummingbot-create.sh`: Create and start an instance of Hummingbot
 - `hummingbot-start.sh`: Connect to a previously-created instance of Hummingbot